securityvoid/azure-devops-git-update-hookReceiver/README.md

 | **TARGET_GIT_DIRECTORY**        | The location of the git directory that you want to run git pull on.                 |
 | **SSL_PRIVATE_KEY**             | The name for the SSL private key.
 This should probably be key.pem .                 |
 | **SSL_PUBLIC_KEY**              | The name for the SSL public key.
 This should probably be cert.pem .                 |

-4. Run the script with the following command:
-`node index.js`

 ## HTTP Request Format
 HTTP Requests should be in the following format: